Siaiologist/git-pair-exercise/readme.md

 # Interview with Nic & Scarllette, AC cohort #23

-Question #1 for Nic,
+1) Question #1 for Nic,

-What is greatest adventure?
+What is your greatest adventure?

 Nic's A's: